Exxon expands renewable fuel agreement amid clean energy push

-Exxon Mobil (XOM.N) said it has expanded an agreement to buy more renewable diesel from Global Clean Energy's biorefinery in Bakersfield, California, as climate policies pressure companies to cut their carbon emissions and opt for cleaner fuels.
+(Reuters) - Exxon Mobil said it has expanded an agreement to buy more renewable diesel from Global Clean Energy’s biorefinery in Bakersfield, California, as climate policies pressure companies to cut their carbon emissions and opt for cleaner fuels.

 Exxon said its five-year deal will commit it to purchase up to 5 million barrels of renewable diesel per year from Bakersfield biorefinery, up from 2.5 million barrels as per the original agreement signed in August 2020.